DemgelOpenSource/angular2-nav/README.md

 A Template that contains the html that will be displayed when this tab is open.
 #### anTabDefault
 The default tab to be displayed.
 The last default tab that can be displayed (using canActivate) will be displayed when the tabs are loaded.
+#### anNextTab
+Directive to allow a "next" button to a Tab, must be placed within a tab.
+Takes in a parameter of the ID of the tab to load, OR title if a string was used to name the tab.
 ### Explanation (Controller)
 #### Tab Object
 In this case `tabOne` is used to be pass information to the first tab.
 Property `title` is the title of the tab, and will be displayed in the tabList.
 The `canActivate` property is a function used to determine if a tab can be displayed.